jjloomis/adobe-audition-basic-audio-editing/GLOSSARY.md

 ## WAV

 High-quality audio file format.
-Used in editing stage of JAMS audio editing workflow.
+Used in recording and editing process.